What is Net Cash Flow?

 Alternatively, it can also be calculated by applying the below formula, which provides a detailed picture of cash flow activities.

-Financing activities relates to the cash flow generated or lost on account of any finance-related activity such as an increase or decrease in borrowings or debt, buyback of shares, dividend payments, etc
+Financing activities relates to the cash flow generated or lost on account of any finance-related activity such as an increase or decrease in borrowings or debt, buyback of sharesBuyback Of SharesShare buyback refers to the repurchase of the company’s own outstanding shares from the open market using the accumulated funds of the company to decrease the outstanding shares in the company’s balance sheet.
+This is done either to increase the value of the existing shares or to prevent various shareholders from controlling the company., dividend payments, etc.

 Let us understand with some examples.